About the Project

 - WP6 - Management

-- Local coastal authorities in charge of oil spill response - how ready they are and equipped to locate and remove oil from Arctic waters.
+- Local authorities in charge of oil spill response.
+How can they improve their preparedness and be better equipped to to act, should an oil spills happen in the Arctic waters?

-Check "Contact" tab for more info about the partnership.
+Check "Contact" tab for more information about the partnership.